hanseaston/personal-website/content/projects/Tetris.md

 showInProjects: true
 ---

-Built the core functionalites of the Tetris in Ruby.
-Utilized the Model, View, Controller pattern to structure the game.
-Implemented multiple game modes and point boost mechanisms.
-This is a project used in my Programming Languages class.
+I built the core functionalities of Tetris using Ruby, following the Model-View-Controller (MVC) pattern to structure the game.
+In addition to the basic gameplay, I implemented multiple game modes and introduced point boost mechanisms to enhance the gaming experience.
+This project was a part of my Programming Languages class and demonstrated my proficiency in designing and implementing interactive games using Ruby.